 It is qualified privilege if the maker of the statement has a duty to share information to a receiver who has an interest in receiving the information.
 This may be a defence even if the statement is untrue, however it may be defeated by malicious intent.
 Just like the bad job references, employers may make statements to other employers interested in the information as long as the employer was not acting with malice.

-If you have questions about defamatory statements made in the workplace or have another workplace issue call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request.
+If you have questions about defamatory statements made in the workplace or have another workplace issue contact us for a free phone consultation.